 Check to see if your hotel has a roof top bar – if not plan to visit one that does.
 The night time neon light show is amazing.

 Our featured hotels would be our suggestions, however through our local agents we have contract rates at many more.

 If We Were To Be Critical

 With the exception of The Upper House, hotel rooms are generally on the compact side.
-It is one of the main commercial/corporate cities of the world, so expect to see more business attire than leisure wear at times – this particularly applies to hotels in the Central/ Admirality Districts.
+It is one of the main commercial/corporate cities of the world, so expect to see more business attire than leisure wear at times.
+This particularly applies to hotels in the Central/Admiralty Districts.
 It is the venue for many trade shows, conferences and exhibitions and hoteliers are not slow to seize the profit opportunity.